Cerny-en-Laonnois is located on the Chemin des Dames ridge, at the crossroads of the D18CD and D967 roads.

 The Allies launched the assault on the refinery between September 13 and 15.

-However, they failed in destroying the German defenses on the ridge.
+However, they failed in destroying the German defences on the ridge.

 Their initial progress was halted.

 The English dug a network of trenches between the Cerny-en-Laonnois and Craonne.